UWA-Robotics-Club/self-balancing-robot/site/docs/PID_control.md

 Using the proportional controller, it is possible to tune (by modifying the value of $K_p$) the robot so that it is mostly able to stay balance with little interference.
 However, this still does take how fast the robot is falling into account.

 ## PID Control
 A more advance type of feedback control is PID control.
+Instead